button-inc/service-development-toolkit/docs/developer-guide.md

 # Setup

+## Development Environment

+Use [Localhost](#localhost) setup if you want to install and run the development environment on your own Mac or Linux machine.

+For near-instant access to a working development environment without the need to install or run anything on your local machine, skip localhost setup and try using our [remote devcontainer on GitHub Codespaces](#remote-devcontainer-on-github-codespaces).

+### Localhost

 - Clone this repository
 - Run `yarn` to install package dependencies
 - Run `yarn build` to compile all packages